 Beyond that I had my usual wander around the permanent collections, spending the most time in the room at the far end amidst the works of William McTaggart, a blend of scenes of children playing, landscapes and seascapes, including watching an emigrant ship leave forever as it turned past the Mull of Kintyre.
 There was a newly acquired painting with two children playing on the beach at Carnoustie, the sky suitably atmospheric, possibly wintry.

 In what probably won’t be a huge surprise to regular readers, a lot of my thoughts this week have been about the Edinburgh derby on Wednesday.
 My team has been in the news due to the scenes at Tynecastle the other night.
 I was at the game but my thoughts are too jumbled to make much sense of at this stage.
-I have managed to cobble something together for Easter Road West, which appears there this morning.

 On a brighter note, I have managed a bit of reading this week.
 I’m still working my way through the new Nan Shepherd collection, Wild Geese, and I’ve finished my Harry Potter re-read, finishing with the play script of Harry Potter and the Cursed Child on the way to Kirkcaldy yesterday.
 What I have as my travelling book for today is Love of Country: A Hebridean Journey by Madeleine Bunting, a journalist I liked when I used to read The Guardian.
 It was a library choice, chosen solely because the title appealed.
 I’ll let you know what I think of it.